1/*

 1183/**

-1184 * struct drm_plane_helper_funcs - helper operations for planes
+1184 * drm_connector_helper_add - sets the helper vtable for a connector

 1187 */